02brite/BigWigs-FarmersMarket/README.md

 # BigWigs
 BigWigs is a World of Warcraft AddOn to predict certain AI behaviour to improve the players performance.<br>
 This Modification is built for Patch 1.12.1 and its content for use on the <b>Turtle WoW</b> private Server.<br>
 This Modification is built for Farmers Market and Templarios.
-The SEXXXOOOOOOOest guilds on <b>Turtle Wow</b><br>
+The SEXXXOOOOOOOest guilds on <b>Turtle WoW</b><br>
+This was purposefully not properly forked because no one really needs this except us.<br>

 ## How to install
 - Download manually via github (click on Clone or Download -> Download ZIP.